Do Go On - 345 - Dame Julie Andrews

 Yeah, that's right.

-So it was set in London or something, wasn't it?
+So it's set in London or something, wasn't it?

 Yeah.